KubaPro010/fm95/README.md

 - RDS (via Pulse, expects unmodulated RDS, stereo, left channel on 57 KHz, right on 66.5, rds95 is recommended here, in modulation this is inphase to the pilot)
 - RDS2 (via Pulse, expects unmodulated RDS, stereo, left channel on 71.25 KHz, rigth on 76 KHz)
 - SCA (via Pulse, by default on 67 khz with a 7 khz deviation)
-- DARC (via Pulse, stereo, with one left clock channel [change when data is changed] and other one is data which is expected to be nrzi with bit 1 being 1 here, and bit 0 being -1)

 and one output: